StrongSand94191/StrongSand94191.github.io/_pages/about.md

 ---

 ## Hello!
-I am a 9th grader at Energy Institute High School.
+I am a 10th grader at Energy Institute High School.
 I love coding and playing TowerFall with my friends.
 I plan to go into data science in the future.
+I am a FOSS advocate and a Linux nerd.